 In 1913, Adolf moved to Munich, where he eventually attempted to join the Austrian military.
 In February 1914, he was classified as unfit due to his physique.
 He persisted again once World War I broke out, petitioning the Bavarian King Louis III directly to join the German Army.
-He was allowed to serve the 16th Bavarian Reserve Infantry Regiment.
+He was allowed to serve in the 16th Bavarian Reserve Infantry Regiment.
 He spent eight weeks training before being deployed in October 1914 to Belgium and fought in the First Battle of Ypres.

 His Political Career and the Nazi Party

-- Unify all German speaking people in Europe, specifically Austria and Germany.
+- Unify all German-speaking people in Europe, specifically Austria and Germany.

 - Quash the treaty of Versailles.